mghazel2020/Haar-Cascade--Face-Detection--OpenCV-CPP-Python/README.md

 ## 3. Data

-We shall deploy the  Haar Cascades face detector  to detect human faces and eyes from various types types of test images as well as live video stream.
+We shall deploy the  Haar Cascades face detector  to detect human faces and eyes from various still test images as well as live video stream.

 ## 4. Sample Face and Eyes Detection Results